label-sleuth/label-sleuth.org/docs/docs/faq.md

 :margin: 2 2 0 0
 :color: light

-It is currently not possible to export the model that Label Sleuth generates.
-However, this is something that we plan to add in the near future.
-In the mean-time, you can export the labeled data that you created in Label Sleuth.
-This can be done by clicking on the "Download Data" button on the left side of the screen.
+Yes!
+The latest model can be downloaded using the download icon next to the model version indicator.
+In the downloaded zip file you will find the model itself, as well as a code snippet demonstrating how it can be used within a python application.

 :::